KoenaPoopedi/NotebookApp/README.md

 ## Contact

-For any questions or feedback, please contact [your email address].
+For any questions or feedback, please contact [koenapoopedi4.0@gmail.com].
 ---

 Happy note-taking!